SyedMuradAliShah/codeigniter-3-files-creator/README.md

 ### How to use?
 Press `F1` then type `CI3` and you will see a bunch of commands.

+If ask for folder?
+- Give a name or Leave it empty.
+(If folder not found it will create new, else choose existing one.)
+Asked for file name?
+- Give file name
+And that's all.

 ### Commands
+- CI3 make:simple_auth
+- CI3 make:simple_auth_api
 - CI3 make:crud
 - CI3 make:model
 - CI3 make:controller